mongodb/mongo-python-driver/doc/installation.rst

 ---

-MongoDB, Inc. provides PyMongo in .egg format for Apple provided Python versions on OSX 10.7 and newer (usually python 2.5, 2.6, and 2.7).
+MongoDB, Inc. provides PyMongo in .egg format for Apple provided Python versions on OSX 10.7 and newer (usually 2.6 and 2.7).
 If you want to install PyMongo for other Python versions (or from source) you will have to install the following to build the C extensions: